Gab404/cnn_model_clothes/README.md

 [![Product Name Screen Shot][product-screenshot]](https://www.guiet-dupre.com)

-An AI made with PyTorch in Python capable of recognizing hand digits.
+An AI made with PyTorch in Python capable of recognizing clothes.

-Use the `jupyter notebook` to get started.
+Use the `python train.py` to start training the model.

 <p align="right">(<a href="#top">back to top</a>)</p>